Frequently Asked Questions

 Can Styrofoam or polystyrene (i.e. - Syrofoam egg cartons) be recycled in the Aim to be Green recycle bins?

-A butter tub has a #5 in the recycle symbol at the bottom of the plastic container, why isn't it accepted for recycling?
+A butter tub is a plastic food container, why isn't it accepted for recycling?

 The grease and oil residue left inside an empty plastic container is considered contamination.
 However, the plastic butter tub (and other plastic containers containing similar contaminants) can be recycled ONLY if the remaining residue is completely rinsed out and has been thoroughly cleaned.